 permitted in the theatre.

-- Leave all food and drinks in the coat check, or dispose of it before entering the
+- Leave all food in the coat check, or dispose of it before entering the

 - Visit the restroom before the performance begins.
 Unless

 there is an emergency, plan to stay seated during the performance.

 - React to what’s happening on stage.
 Please